conduit-dart/conduit-config/README.md

-# safe_config
+# conduit_config

 A library to add type and name safety to YAML configuration files.

 ## Basic Usage

-safe_config is simple - it maps YAML files to Dart objects using the keys as property names.
+conduit_config is simple - it maps YAML files to Dart objects using the keys as property names.
 This mapping ensures that the types of your YAML values are checked at runtime and that you haven't typo'ed any YAML key names.

 Consider a case where you want to configure the port and the Server header of your application.